Kowsalyasp/parentkarafmodule/sql readme.md

 # Abstract:
-* A module can be thought of as an object library that is linked to the application code.
-* The procedures could be compiled into object code and linked directly to the application code, they could be compiled and stored on the DBMS and calls to access plan identifiers placed in the application code, or they could be interpreted at run time.
 * The SQL module allows you to execute custom queries against an SQL database and store the results in Elasticsearch.
-This module supports the databases.
+This module supports the database.
 * The SQL module explains how to use simple DataBase Query implementations.
 * This module explains the statically available methods for executing DML, DDL, and DQL-related database actions.